jangwoopark/Discretization/README.md

 - Munos, R. and Moore, A., 2002.
 [Variable Resolution Discretization in Optimal Control] (https://link.springer.com/content/pdf/10.1023%2FA%3A1017992615625.pdf).
 In _Machine Learning_, 49(2), pp. 291-323.

+OpenAI Gym can be used with a little tweak in the jupyter file.
+Allow 3rd party cookies and make sure the video is renderable in your browser.